ahmedelemamn/ahmedelemamn.github.io/_posts/2025-02-01-python-basics-guide.md

+---
 layout: post
-title: "Python Basics for Network Engineering: A One-Stop Reference Guide"
+title: "Python Basics: A One-Stop Reference Guide"
 date: 2025-02-02 00:00:00 +0000
 categories: [Networking, Automation]
 tags: [Networking, Automation, Python]
 ---

 Python’s simplicity and robust libraries have made it a favorite among network engineers for automating tasks, parsing configurations, and managing device inventories.
 This guide covers essential Python concepts while highlighting practical examples and use cases in network engineering.